CalumKwan/coliee-site/README.md

 - **Styling**: Use `globals.css` for global styles and `variables.scss` for SCSS variables.
 - **Routing**: Next.js handles routing based on the file structure in the `pages` directory.
 Ensure new pages follow the existing structure.
 - **Modals and Forms**: Utilize modals for forms and user interactions where appropriate, maintaining a consistent user experience.
+- **Markdown & MDX**: Use `.mdx` files for content pages to take advantage of Markdown with JSX components.

 ## Contact Information